 For example, professional sports teams provide security during games for spectators.
 It is critical that they be able to see what is happening in real-time at the venue.

-As we mentioned above, access to the Twitter Firehose can be very costly for an individual user.
+Access to the Twitter Firehose can be very costly for an individual user.
 At BrightPlanet, we have the ability to access external web data such as Twitter, with our Data-as-a-Service offering.